sopherapps/you-hedge/README.md

 - Use react and react-router to create a single page application
 - Use gapi to login with google, and make requests to the YouTube data api v3
 - Save auth token in session storage
-- cache YouTube data api requests in session storage for a TTL of upto 5 minutes
+- cache YouTube data api requests in session storage for a TTL of upto 5 minutes.
+  This is already being done on the backend.
+The requests had to be shifted to the backend to avoind the exposure of Google API client secrets and API keys.
 - Use the YouTube iframe to play the youtube videos themselves

 ### Project Structure